Visit Live Healthy Lane to learn more

 2015-2016 Community Health Needs Assessment

 The 2015-2016 Lane County Regional Community Health Needs Assessment is more than charts and graphs.
 It is more than statistics and numbers.
 This assessment introduces a new approach to community health, one where decisions about programs and interventions are not based solely on “the numbers,” but also on what community members feel is important as they strive to live a healthier life.
-The findings from the CHNA will be used to develop the 2016-2019 Community Health Improvement Plan (CHIP), which will will identify the strategies to address some of the health issues prioritized by the community.
+The findings from the CHNA were used to develop the 2016-2019 Community Health Improvement Plan (CHIP).

 Early in the process, a multi-site community health visioning session provided the platform for 135 community members to share their views on the desired health of Lane County.
 This input was used in the development of our community vision and values: